 Cherry pie, cherry tarts, and even that sundae topped off with a cherry just seem to taste so much better when coming from your own tree, fresh picked and delicious.
-And while there are lots of cherry trees you can grow, some stand out more than others.
+While there are lots of cherry trees you can grow, some stand out more than others.
 The Early Robin is one of them.
 Keep reading to learn more about growing Early Robin cherries.

 What are Early Robin Cherries?